-sequences of dynamic scenes obtained at (subpixel) spatial and (subframe) temporal misalignments.
-As will be shown, this enables new visual capabilities of dynamic events, gives rise to visual trade-offs between time and space, and leads to new video applications.
+The above mentioned methods, however, usually assume static scenes with limited spatial resolution, and do not address the limited temporal resolution observed in dynamic scenes.
+In this paper we extend the notion of super-resolution to the space-time domain.
+We propose a unified framework for increasing the resolution both in time and in space by combining information from multiple video sequences of dynamic scenes obtained at (sub-pixel) spatial and (sub-frame) temporal misalignments.
+As will be shown, this enables new visual capabilities of dynamic events, gives rise to visual tradeoffs between time and space, and leads to new video applications.
 These are substantial in the presence of very fast dynamic events.
-From here on, we will use SR as an abbreviation for the frequently used term "super-resolution."
+From here on we will use SR as an abbreviation for the frequently used term "super-resolution".

-Rapid dynamic events that occur faster than the framerate of video cameras are not visible (or else captured incorrectly) in the recorded video sequences.
+Rapid dynamic events that occur faster than the frame-rate of video cameras are not visible (or else captured incorrectly) in the recorded video sequences.
 This problem is often evident in sports videos (e.g., tennis, baseball, hockey), where it is impossible to see the full motion or the behavior of the fast moving ball/puck.
 There are two typical visual effects in video sequences which are caused by very fast motion.
-One effect (motion blur) is caused by the exposure-time of the camera and the other effect (motion aliasing) is due to the temporal subsampling introduced by the frame-rate of the camera:
+One effect (motion blur) is caused by the exposure-time of the camera, and the other effect (motion aliasing) is due to the temporal sub-sampling introduced by the frame-rate of the camera:

-1. Motion Blur: The camera integrates the light coming from the scene during the exposure time in order to generate each frame.
+(i) Motion Blur: The camera integrates the light coming from the scene during the exposure time in order to generate each frame.
 As a result, fast moving objects produce a noted blur along their trajectory, often resulting in distorted or unrecognizable object shapes.
 The faster the object moves, the stronger this effect is, especially if the trajectory of the moving object is not linear.
 This effect is notable in the distorted shapes of the tennis ball shown in Fig. 1.
-Note also that the tennis racket also "disappears" in Fig. 1b.
-Methods for treating motion blur in the context of image-based SR were proposed in [2], [1].
-These methods, however, require prior segmentation of moving objects and the estimation of their motions.
-Such motion analysis may be impossible in the presence of severe shape distortions of the type shown in Fig. 1.
-We will show that, by increasing the temporal resolution using information from multiple video sequences, spatial artifacts such as motion blur can be handled without needing to separate static and dynamic scene components or estimate their motions.
+Note also that the tennis racket also "disappears" in Fig. 1.b.
+Methods for treating motion blur in the context of image-based SR were proposed in [2, 1].
+These methods however, require prior segmentation of moving objects and the estimation of their motions.
+Such motion analysis may be impossible in the presence of severe shape distortion using information from multiple video sequences, spatial artifacts such as motion blur can be handled without the need to separate static and dynamic scene components or estimate their motions.